1jour1vin

 Wine rated (2021 guide) 99/100

-An invitation to travel, with a sumptuous nose of vibrant fruits, ranging from red to black and blue.
-Notes of blackcurrant, elderberry, and redcurrant, followed by sweet and intoxicating floral notes.
-On the palate, it is pure magic, beginning with breathtaking delicacy and ending with beautifully restrained power.
-The first in a trio of Figeac wines at the top of this beautiful terroir, the 2018 has the sensuality of luxurious black lace, corseting its fine, sumptuous and chiseled body.
-Voluptuous black fruit, incredibly fresh, gracefully gives way to swirls of exotic spices and mineral accents for a tantalizing finish.
+An invitation to a journey, with a sumptuous nose of vibrant fruit, ranging from reds to blacks with hints of blue.
+Notes of blackcurrant, elderberry, and redcurrant give way to soft, heady floral aromas.
+On the palate, pure magic, beginning with breathtaking delicacy and ending with a beautifully restrained power.
+The first in a trio of Figeacs at the pinnacle of this beautiful terroir, the 2018 possesses the sensuality of luxurious black lace, encasing its slender, sumptuous, and chiseled body.
+Voluptuous black fruit, with incredible freshness, gracefully gives way to swirls of exotic spices and mineral accents, for a captivating finish.

 Yves Beck